wohlert/semi-supervised-pytorch/README.md

 ### Latest additions

+*2018.04.17* - The Gumbel softmax notebook has been added to show how you can use discrete latent variables in VAEs.
 *2018.02.28* - The β-VAE notebook was added to show how VAEs can learn disentangled representations.

 ## What is semi-supervised learning?